Death of Julen Roselló: Legal consequences

-Media treatment
+In media

-The accident and subsequent recovery of Roselló received extensive media coverage by Spanish and foreign media.
-Referring to coverage on television networks, the event was addressed in both news programs and morning and afternoon magazines that recorded audience records.
-El programa de Ana Rosa de Telecinco expanded its regular schedule and made special programs.
-Also Sálvame, another Spanish program, covered the events of the final hours of the rescue.
+The accident and subsequent recovery of Julen received extensive media coverage by Spanish and foreign media.
+On television networks, the event was addressed in both news programs and morning and afternoon shows that recorded record audience numbers.
+El programa de Ana Rosa de Telecinco expanded its regular schedule and dedicated special programs to the case.
+Sálvame, another Spanish program, covered the events of the final hours of the rescue.

-Media coverage generated various criticisms from other journalists who described it as a "media circus" and in social networks, accusing various media outlets of encouraging morbidity and sensationalism.
+The media coverage was criticized by other journalists who described it as a "media circus" and accused various media outlets of encouraging morbidity and sensationalism.
 The Andalusian Audiovisual Council announced that it would study the media coverage of the case due to a possible violation of the rights of the minor's relatives.

 Hoax denial

-On 24 January, the Civil Guard, through its official Twitter account, was forced to deny a hoax that went viral and circulated through social networks, especially WhatsApp, claiming that there was an alternative theory about what happened that the Civil Guard would be investigating and that it had forbidden journalists to bring it to light.
+On 24 January, the Civil Guard, through its official Twitter account, was forced to deny a hoax that went viral and circulated through social networks, especially WhatsApp, claiming that the Civil Guard was investigating an alternative theory about what happened and that it had forbidden journalists from discussing it.